R-MR-Adao/ADAS_SimWorld/README.md

 \end{bmatrix}
 $$

-where the $s$ dependencies on the right side of the equals sign are omitted for sintax simplicity.
+where the $s$ dependencies on the right side of the equals sign are omitted for syntax simplicity.
 The figure below illustrates the lane widening obtained using the equations above.

 <p align="center">
 <img width=700 src="doc/pictures/ADAS_SimWorld_model_roadLane.png">
 </p>

-As shown ahead in the [Time progression](@timeprogression) section, $F_\mathrm{lane}(s)$ is used not only to draw the road edges, but also to define the trajectory of each moving object.
+As shown ahead in the [Time progression](#time-progression) section, $F_\mathrm{lane}(s)$ is used not only to draw the road edges, but also to define the trajectory of each moving object.

 ### Time progression